Head Office: 01424 460600

 can't accept responsibility for any toys brought in if they are lost, broken etc.

-At St Pauls Road, you may choose to buy a hot meal for your child - menus/prices available on request, or bring in a healthy packed lunch.
-At Cumberland Gardens and SCCH you should supply your child with a healthy packed lunch.
-We have lots of ideas of healthy foods you could provide - just ask your child’s key person or the nursery manager if you are stuck for ideas!
+Please supply your child with a healthy packed lunch - We have lots of ideas of healthy foods you could provide - just ask your child’s key person or the nursery manager if you are stuck for ideas, or have a look at the link given above.

 We provide healthy snacks in the morning and afternoon and water is always available.
 We are happy for children to have juice if wished with their meals, but this is strongly discouraged at any other time as it causes tooth decay.